 In July temperatures rise and harden living conditions for all inhabitants of Doñana, including us, humans.
 With a bit of luck maximum temperatures stay below 30° and without it they may go over 40°

-El Rocío Marshes, if they keep some water at all, becomes one of the most attractive spots in the Park, good numbers of herons, storks, glossy ibis, flamingos, spoonbills, black kites, stilts, godwits and many other species concentrate there to take advantage of the easy food offered to them by the low water level.
+El Rocío Marshes often keep some water and turn into one of the most attractive spots in the Park, good numbers of herons, storks, glossy ibis, flamingos, spoonbills, black kites, stilts, godwits and many other species concentrate here to take advantage of the easy food facilitated by the low water level.
 The last pools are always located next to the Puente de La Canaliega, over La Rocina Stream.
 This also tends to hold large concentrations of birds in their already reduced water course; now is a good time to try and observe the elusive otter from the hides along the path called Charco de la Boca.

 Not everything is bad news with rising temperatures and water shortages, the number of mosquitoes drops dramatically and they are no longer a nuisance during the visits to the Park.
 In the marshes mirages are common to confuse us and make us think that the marshes are flooded in the distance, the dunes are much higher than they actually are or that forests rest on hills.

 In the forests, deer show their antlers almost ready for the upcoming rut.
 Stork chicks on nests already reach nearly adult size and their parents look for grasshoppers and lizards on the dry pasture land.
 Baby lynx show up more often; they weigh several kilos and are able to tear the meat themselves from the prey that their mother brings and even helps in the hunting tasks, although showing clear clumsiness.
 Young black kites, with their pale heads and fresh plumage exercise their flying muscles and socialize.